tuanbpl-0873/documents/integration-en.md

-# Integrate FramgiaCI into your Project
+# Integrate S into your Project

 ## framgia-ci.yml